zumasys/docs/site/jbase/faq/backups-using-veeam/linux-restore/README.md

 ![Linux_Restore_8](./linux_restore_8.png)

-In order to be able to achieve a file level restore an Esxi server needs to be available as a File Level Restore helper appliance (FLR):
+In order to be able to achieve a file level restore an Esxi server needs to be available as a File Level Restore (FLR) helper appliance:

 ![Linux_Restore_9](./linux_restore_9.png)